 A machine is “up” if it’s running and producing product.
 Uptime therefore is the hours for which a machine runs.
 This is the opposite of downtime, which is time when a machine is not running.

 Machine availability is a very similar concept, but it relates to hours for which a machine could have run, if it had work to do.
 In other words, it subtracts time for official breaks, team meetings, planned maintenance and similar activities from the total number of hours in the period under review.
-Availability forms part of the OEE calculation used to measure how well assets are being utilized.
+A machine may be available but idle, which has a very different impact on productivity than when that same equipment is down.
+Simply tracking equipment downtime without distinguishing between unplanned and planned downtime can mask reliability issues in the equipment, so it’s important to understand the metrics used to find them.
+Availability forms part of the overall equipment effectiveness (OEE) calculation used to measure how well assets are being utilized.

 How to calculate machine uptime